Is a Computer Science Degree Worth It?

 Data scientists are responsible for maintaining collections of data.
 Duties vary by industry type but typically include creating and preserving databases for analytical processes.

-business analysts' core responsibility is to maximize financial opportunities, they also handle a broad array of daily tasks, such as analyzing cost benefits, identifying trends, and improving business processes.
+While business analysts' core responsibility is to maximize financial opportunities, they also handle a broad array of daily tasks, such as analyzing cost benefits, identifying trends, and improving business processes.

 Software engineers design and maintain computer software to meet company needs.
 Additionally, software engineers are responsible for testing code to ensure system functionality.